Don't see your question? Contact us.

 One of the most critical challenges in our national response to viral hepatitis is limited data that could help us understand and monitor the epidemic.
 HepVu attempts to close this gap by providing a standardized, state-by-state look at Hepatitis C in the U.S. The site also examines the critical role of the opioid epidemic and its impact on hepatitis and other blood-borne viruses.

-All data available on HepVu are derived from systematic, high-quality, public data sources, and the Hepatitis C prevalence data estimates were developed in collaboration with CDC researchers.
+All data available on HepVu are derived from systematic, high-quality, public data sources, and the Hepatitis C prevalence data and stratified estimates were developed in collaboration with CDC researchers.
 The data are peer-reviewed and publicly available, which differentiates HepVu from other sources of information on hepatitis – some of which may contain overlapping but not de-duplicated datasets and provide limited information on the origins of the data.
 Additionally, because the estimates on HepVu are largely based on blood test results from a household survey, they include both undiagnosed and diagnosed Hepatitis C infections.

 Many states have their own unique methods for quantifying the number of Hepatitis C infections in their state.
 Methods based on locally available surveillance data may generate different results.
 As a result of the variability in approaches and data sources among individual states, it is difficult to compare results across jurisdictions.
 However, the systematic nature of the prevalence estimates and other data on HepVu provide an opportunity to quantify and compare the Hepatitis C epidemic across all 50 states and Washington, D.C.

 How were the Hepatitis C prevalence estimates on HepVu generated?